-Assistance to county and regional economic development organizations to develop a regional economic development strategy to align regional, county, and local economic development efforts, and assistance to county and local governments, residents, and property and business owners in the Region to successfully apply for and utilize publicly-funded programs.
+Assistance to county and regional economic development organizations to develop a regional economic development strategy to align regional, county, and local economic development efforts, and assistance to county and local governments, residents, and property and business owners in the Region to successfully apply for and utilize publicly funded programs.

-During 2019, Commission staff will continue to provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, and businesses.
+During 2020, Commission staff will continue to provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, and businesses.
 In addition, Commission staff will continue to administer grant-in-aid awards and revolving loan fund programs.
 Commission staff will continue to serve as the Program Coordinator of the Kenosha County Housing Authority.

 The Commission staff will also continue to participate in the activities of the REP and will continue to work with the EDA for designation of the Region as an Economic Development District.
-In addition, it is anticipated that the Commission will take the lead role in consultation with the REP in initiating a five-year update to the CEDS.
+In addition, the Commission will take a lead role in consultation with the REP in completing a new CEDS.
 Regions must update their CEDS at least once every five years for local units of government to remain eligible to apply for EDA grants to assist economically distressed areas.

-Revolving loan fund, Kenosha County Housing Authority, and data provision activities will be on-going.
-It is anticipated that work in consultation with the REP will begin in 2019 on the five-year update of the CEDS
+Revolving loan fund, Kenosha County Housing Authority, and data provision activities will be ongoing.
+It is anticipated that the new CEDS will be completed by the end of 2020.